 Avoid Adding Too Much Liquid

 Water activates gluten formation, so only add as much water as needed for the dough to come together, hold its shape, and become pliable.
 Water also turns to steam when baking, which can cause the crust to puff up excessively.
-Finally, holding back water ensures you do not end up with a soggy crust.
+Finally, holding back water prevents a soggy crust.

 Rest the Dough Before Rolling